CuukyOfficial/runasstrive/README.md

 # Runa's Strive Game
-The game I coded for my final exam for my universitiy.
+The game I coded for my final exam for my university.